matt-osec/mimhack/README.md

         share = totals[token].toBase(amount, roundUp);
     }
 ```
-This function is both called from Cauldron in both `borrow` and `repay` functions.
+This function is called from Cauldron in both `borrow` and `repay` functions.

-In order to exploit the issue and make it profitable, the attacker first creates the situation where they can control such expression, it lower the base and elastic amount to 100 through repayForAll and repay.
+In order to exploit the issue and make it profitable, the attacker first creates the situation where they can control such formula, they lower the base and elastic amount to 100 through repayForAll and repay.

-After the first stage the totalBorrow amounts are:
-- base: 3
-- elastic: 100
+Since this is not directly possible using a single call to repayForAll, they have to repay most of the debt, up to 1000 * 1e18 tokens, then manually repay users' debts until total value of base is 3 and elastic 100.

-at this point they lower base to zero repaying 1 wei a time.
+At this point they lower base to zero repaying 1 wei a time.
 First round calculation:
 ```
 1 * 3 / 100 = 0.03
 ```